Student Identities Abroad: Students with Disabilities

 • How does my host country view disability?

-• Does my host institution have an office similar to the RMU SSD?
+• Does my host institution have an office similar to the RMU SAS?

 • What support am I already receiving at RMU?
 What support does my host institution offer?